 7) Marriage Story.
 Even though I've publicly raved about how wonderfully convenient it's been, thanks to streaming, to view releases such as The Irishman, Dolemite Is My Name, and The Aeronauts from the comfort of my living room, I'll admit there is a downside: I've now whiled away wa-a-ay too much time re-watching adored scenes from this stunningly observed dramedy by writer/director Noah Baumbach.
 Not all of the film gets this kind of personal treatment; I stick to my initial opinion that too many showy sequences come off as forced, and as lovely, sad, and beautifully scored (by Randy Newman) as it is, I have no problem skipping through the trick-or-treating segment entirely.
 But I could spend hours watching Scarlett Johansson prep mom Julie Hagerty and sis Merritt Wever (a comic revelation) for the serving of divorce papers, and Alan Alda confounding Adam Driver about whether or not they plan to go to court, and Laura Dern kicking off her heels and curling up on the sofa in order to prove to her prospective client that she really, really cares.
 (On a couple of occasions now, I've only watched Dern's scenes, which, when viewed in sequence, turn the movie into a brilliant short comedy about the most nightmarish attorney of your dreams – or the dreamiest attorney of your nightmares.)
 Marriage Story has significant flaws, but there aren't many of them, and the parts I love heftily outweigh the ones I don't.
 Worth re-viewing … for Ray Liotta detailing the middle ground between reasonable and crazy; for the visit from Martha Kelly's evaluator and the pocket-knife trick, both of which go hideously wrong; and for Johansson gently tapping Driver's foot so she can tie his shoe, sending him on his way no happier, but maybe a little safer.

 8) Jojo Rabbit.
 Good God, did this one sound excruciating: a deliberately anachronistic, sentimental slapstick set in Nazi Germany, with our titular hero an apple-cheeked 10-year-old whose imaginary best friend talks like a millennial grade-schooler and looks like an adult Adolf Hitler.
 Even with the inventive New Zealander Taika Waititi writing and directing, how on earth was this not going to be a staggering, potentially grossly offensive mess?
 I don't know.
 But then again, I don't know how most magicians pull off their tricks.
 And Jojo Rabbit is less a trick than a miracle – the most riotous release of 2019 on a minute-by-minute basis, yet a work that also boasts the ability, on more than a few occasions, to turn you into a weepy wreck.
-Waititi was most certainly aided by the sensational casting of newcomer Roman Griffin Davis, a confident dramatic presence and ace comedian who more than holds his own against his more seasoned co-stars, be they the radiantly real and moving Scarlett Johansson and Thomas McKenzie, or the fearlessly funny Sam Rockwell, Rebel Wilson, Stephen Merchant, and, as faux-Hitler, Waititi himself.
+Waititi was most certainly aided by the sensational casting of newcomer Roman Griffin Davis, a confident dramatic presence and ace comedian who more than holds his own against his more seasoned co-stars, be they the radiantly real and moving Scarlett Johansson and Thomasin McKenzie, or the fearlessly funny Sam Rockwell, Rebel Wilson, Stephen Merchant, and, as faux-Hitler, Waititi himself.
 But while the movie is based on a Christine Leunens novel that I haven't read (and now want to), the genius of the fluid, shifting tones feels like pure Taika, who almost seems to be daring us to laugh in the face of events that, as his impassioned filmmaking makes clear, are most assuredly not laughing matters.
 That we do laugh, and cry, and grip our armrests with legitimate tension, is testament to Waititi's brilliance.
 Worth re-viewing … for every moment with Archie Yates (also making his screen debut) as the friendliest and most adorable of wannabe Nazis; for Rockwell's expression of resigned acceptance as the Allies take over; and for Johansson's shoes.
 Oh, the shoes.

 9) Pain & Glory.
 This past November 9, I caught a morning screening of Parasite at the Davenport cineplex, and after it ended, with my mind still reeling, I trekked to Iowa City to catch this autobiographical drama by legendary Spanish writer/director Pedro Almodóvar.
 I'd call it the greatest foreign-language double-feature I'd ever seen if I wasn't tempted to call it the greatest double-feature I'd ever seen period.
 Antonio Banderas has deservedly received a lion's share of Pain & Glory's praise, delivering a performance as a physically impaired, retirement-bound filmmaker that's more honest, lived-in, and subtly devastating than anything the performer has done in decades, and maybe ever.
 Yet with none of his choices emerging as show-offy, a minute doesn't pass in which you're not reminded that this is Almodóvar's triumph all the way; this nakedly confessional tale, with Penélope Cruz as incandescent as she's ever been, is as thrillingly strange as Talk to Her, as warm and earthy as Volver, and, at times, as madcap as Women on the Verge of a Nervous Breakdown.
 From the color-drenched José Luis Alcain cinematography to the alternately playful and melancholic Alberto Iglesias score, I can't wait to see it, hear it, and read it all again.
 Worth re-viewing … for Banderas and estranged friend Asier Etxeandia attempting to get through a public Q&A via Skype while high as kites; for the aching soul kiss between Banderas and Leonardo Sbaraglia, whose lust and deep love is made all the more poignant by both men being in late-middle-age; and for the very last shot – a sublimely gorgeous image suggesting how life can be turned into art, and how art, at least of this magnitude, can occasionally feel even more real than life.